 Right next to Frau Gerolds Garten is the cool Urban Surf.
 For a steep price, you can try some city surfing in their wave pool.
 If you are not up for getting wet, no worries, you can sit on one of the plush patio chairs and enjoy a cocktail as you watch people struggle in the waves.
 Whatever you decide, it’s a fun place to hang out.
 Visit Urban Surf for lessons and prices.

 No trip to Zurich would be complete without hopping on a boat tour of Lake Zurich.
 We had a taste of that when transferring to the cool lakeside community of Wollishofen.
 The highlight of this location is the lovely walk along the Cassiopeia Boardwalk.
 We learned that Zurich has worked hard to make its precious waterfront available to the public and people are no longer allowed to purchase waterfront property.
 In front of the houses that were grandfathered in with waterfront property, the city built a boardwalk on the water to allow access to the public.

-While you are strolling through Monchohof, take your time to visit the community of artists.
+While you are strolling through Wollishofen, take your time to visit the community of artists.
 It is a funky neighborhood of Zurich that is not to be missed.
-This area also has plenty of waterfront restaurants where you can sit back and enjoy the scenery.
-We ate a Monchhof which we learned is owned by one of the top restauranteurs in the city.
+A little further south is Kilchberg which has plenty of waterfront restaurants where you can sit back and enjoy the scenery.
+We ate a Mönchhof am See, which we learned is owned by one of the top restauranteurs in the city.
 With delicious truffle fries, refreshing ginger shots and a fresh burrata and tomato salad, my mouth was filled with flavors.
 There is plenty of outdoor dining, you can make a reservation here.